-231. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
+230. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
 Under Section 58 of the Act, matters that the Regulator must take into account include:

-- any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence. - 232.
-If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability. - 233.
-In addition, the applicant organisation must have access to an IBC and be an accredited organisation under the Act.
+• any relevant convictions of the applicant

+- any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence.

+231. The licence conditions include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.

+232. In addition, the applicant organisation must have access to an IBC and be an accredited organisation under the Act.